forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ## Summary

-### Covid Transmission happens when much Air is Exchanged between People
+### Finding: Covid transmits through Breathed Air
-Covid-19 transmission correlates to the amount of air people breadth from each other.
+1. Covid-19 transmission correlates to the amount of air people breadth from each other.
-The amount of exchanged air is high
+The amount of exchanged air is high:
    * Indoors air with bad ventilation (either heated or air-conditioned)
    * Increased inhaling
      * being at low air pressure (either high altitude or airplane)
-  * activities such as singing, shouting or strains e.g. sports
+     * vocal activities such as singing or shouting
+     * strains e.g. sports.
+For people where ther air exchanged is lowered (e.g. arteriosclerosis) already going up a staircase can be enough.
+2. Severe Covid-19 transmission is nearly exclusively observed in settings with dry air.
+Which can be heated, air-conditioned or dry outdoor air.
+3. In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 seem not to occur.
+4. In settings where fomite transmission is likely e.g. no water to wash hands, there is no evidence for transmissions of symptomatic Covid, neither populations based nor through backtracing.

-The correlation to the amount of air exchanged is expected if the transmission model is a generalized aerosol transmission model (either aerosol or dry form transmission [Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
+The observation strongly indicate a generalized aerosol transmission model (either aerosol or dry form transmission [Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
 For the droplet transmission model the distance and speaking method would be expected to matter most.

 Regarding prevention measures relevant is, that the transmission increases with the amount of air exchanged.
 The exact transmission mechanism may provide additional insights and help fine-tuning but mostly it can be abstracted away.

-### Observations supporting the Air Exchange Hypothesis
+### Summary Geographical Observations and Analyses
-Observations showing that the transmission of severe Covid correlates to situations with a lot of shared air but no to situations favoring fomite or droplet transmission.

-Situations with an **increased** spread:
+#### Geographical Settings with Increased Spread of Severe Covid
-* [Geographical Analysis](#geographical-analysis): Covid-19 waves across the world are predated by uncomfortable climate conditions:
+Covid-19 waves across the world are predated by uncomfortable climate conditions:
-  * Cold temperatures below 15 degrees during the day and below 10 degrees at night => indoor heating
+* Cold temperatures below 15 degrees during the day and below 10 degrees at night => indoor heating => dry indoor and often badly ventilated air
 * Hot outdoor air temperatures above 30 degrees or above 25 degrees combined with intense sun.
-But only in countries where air-conditioners are widespread (mostly wealthier, industrialized countries).
+But only in countries where air-conditioners are widespread (mostly wealthier, industrialized countries). => indoor air is recirculated and additionally ACs reduce the humidity (often below the )
+* Very dry outdoor air at moderate temperatures.
+Especially in setting when people stay indoors e.g. in cities and additionally with stay at home orders.

+#### Geographical Settings with Mainly Mild Covid
+* High absolute humidity of outdoor air but no air-conditioners and dense living conditions.
+Examples: Coastal india during seasons with winds from the sea, Lagos in Nigeria, Indonesia.

+#### Geographical Settings with Few Spread
+* Climate with favour ventilation and being outdoors.
+E.g. rural regions around the world as long as the outdoor temperatures are don't motivate indoor heating.

+### Summary Situation Analyses
+Nearly all observed spread events are indoors or at least in semi-confined settings such as football matches in stadiums with visitors.
+On the other hand, for situations with crowded events during the day in unconfined settings (e.g. demonstrations or crowded swimming pools) no increased spread was observed (neither by contact tracing nor monitoring of the overall cases).

+#### Situations with an **increased** spread of severe Covid:
 * [Large Scale Sporting Events](#large-scale-sporting-events) In sports clubs where spectators are/were allowed to the stadiums, the players have a much higher risks to get infected with Covid-19 than in regions without spectators.
 Moreover Covid-19 incidence rates seem to be higher in areas with large scale sport events (especially indoor).
 * [Airplanes](#airplanes): High spread rates observed without adequate prevention measures (mask, ventilation).
 * [Large Scale Production Factories](#large-scale-production-factories): Multiple large outbreaks observed mainly in food production factories around the world.
 * [Large Buildings](#living-conditions): In cold seasons small living spaces are associated with an increased spread.

-Situations where **no increased** spread of severe Covid is observed:
+#### Situations where no increased spread is observed:
-* Dense living conditions in comfortable climate or in regions where air-conditioners are not widespread.
-* In regions with limited access to water for washing hands.
+* In regions/settings with limited access to water for washing hands, which is mostly relevant before eating.
+E.g. for outdoor take away food no increased transmission has been observed even though hand washing is often waved.
-* Crowded settings during the day in unconfined settings (e.g. demonstrations, crowded parks, beaches and swimming pools).
+* Crowded settings during the day in unconfined settings: Neither superspreading nor steep increases in the populations for repeated events (e.g. demonstrations, crowded parks, beaches and swimming pools).

 ### The Susceptibility and Infectiousness varies across People and depends on Biological Factors
 The susceptibility and infectiousness are correlated and depend on factors such as age, BMI, sex ...
+Factors increasing the risk for severe infections tend to increase also infectiousness.
 * [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
-*  Women are less infectious than men (observed for influenza and the generation of aerosol) [refs coming]
+* Obesity, male sex and age increase the risk for severe Covid and infectiousness (observed for influenza and the generation of aerosol) [refs coming]
 * [Population](#population): Analyzing the spread across people: 20% are responsible for 80% of the infections [**in work**].

+---

-## Geographical Analyses
+## Spread in Geographical Analyses

 > **in work**

 ### Situations which Favour Shared Indoor Air
 Covid-19 waves across the world usually are predated by situations which favour time spent indoors and bad ventilation which are heating in harsh climates and air-conditioners in hot and humid climates.

-* #### Indoor Heated
+* #### Cold Outside => Indoor Heated
   Low temperature at least during the night
   * Northern countries in Winter
   * Southern in the Southern Hemisphere Winter
-  * high altitude
+  * High altitude, High altitude also increases the amount of air breathed.

-* #### Indoor Air-Conditioned
+* #### Hot & Rich => Indoor Air-Conditioned
-  ACs are prevalent in:
+  ACs are prevalent in when 1.
+AND 2.:
-  * population groups with a high enough income/BIP
+  1. Population groups with a high enough income.
+In countries with gdp above 12000$ widespread.
-  * regions inside or not fare away from the  tropics
+  2. Regions with high temperatures over prolonged periods.
+Usually inside or not fare away from the  tropics.

   Examples are:
   * Southern US: E.g. Los Angeles, Florida, Texas and Arizona